-Before moderation the R squared in multiple regression was 0.387 and after moderation r squared in model 6 remained 0.387 meaning organization factors had no moderating effect.
-Furthermore during multiple regression the significance vale for organization factors was 0.090 which as greater than 0.05 baseline significance value hence insignificant.
-Therefore we accept the null hypothesis that organizational factors have no moderating significant effect on relationship between corporate culture and performance of Kenya Commercial Bank.
-The findings agrees with Yilmaz and Ergun (2018) who found out that organizational factors impact insignificantly on corporate culture and organizational performance.
+Before moderation the R squared in multiple regression was 0.341 and after moderation r squared in model 3 was 0.369 meaning organization factors had a moderating effect due to increase hence.
+Therefore, we fail to accept the null hypothesis that organizational factors have no moderating significant effect on relationship between corporate culture and performance of Kenya Commercial Bank.
+The findings agree with Yilmaz and Ergun (2018) who found out that organizational factors impact significantly on corporate culture and organizational performance.

-4.6.5 Hypothesis testing
+4.8.5 Hypothesis testing